Installing the ThinLinc server¶

 Defaults secure_path = /sbin:/bin:/usr/sbin:/usr/bin:/opt/thinlinc/bin:/opt/thinlinc/sbin

-External access behind NAT
+External access behind NAT¶

 As described in ThinLinc architecture, the ThinLinc client first connects to the master machine.
-The master responds with the IP or domain name of the agent machine assigned to host the session.
+The master responds with the IP address or hostname of the agent machine assigned to host the session.
 The client will then directly connect to this agent machine.
 This is true in all cases, even when you have a standalone ThinLinc server (where a single machine acts both as the master and agent).

-Next steps
+Next steps¶

 Assuming you have a desktop environment installed alongside the ThinLinc server, you should now be able to connect using either the Native Client or the browser based ThinLinc Web Access using the same credentials as when logging in to your server over SSH.
 See Choosing a client and Authentication in ThinLinc for further information.